 - Munchkin Cool Cat Stainless Steel Straw Cup

-- Final thoughts on stainless steel sippy cups:
+- Are stainless steel sippy cups safe?

 The Thinkbaby is probably the best of all the stainless steel bottles.
 It has some of the most valuable features for a good price.
 It's also a more affordable dupe to the Growth With Me Stainless steel sippy cup.